Equivalences of Graded Categories: Preliminaries

-It isn't hard to check using the string recoupling and bubble popping relations that this determines an action of $\BrPic(C)$ on $\Inv(Z((C))$.
-In fact this is exactly the action defined in \cite{MR2677836}, which they prove is independent of the choice of $\operatorname{ev}_M$.
-The following lemma about this action is repeatedly used throughout this paper.
+It is easy to check using the graphical relations that this determines an action of the group $\BrPic(\cC)$ on the group $\Inv(\cZ(\cC))$.
+In fact this is exactly the action defined in \cite{MR2677836}, which they prove is independent of the choice of equivalence $\operatorname{R}_\cM: \cM \boxtimes \cM^{op} \to \cC$.
+The following Lemma about this action is repeatedly used throughout this paper.